 Replace Solar Regulator in SP-Series Solar Power Pack

 Solar regulator replacements do not follow a regular maintenance schedule.
-Regulator failures are rare and may only be necessary if improper charging behavior is observed:
+Regulator failures are rare and normally only necessary when a system demonstrates improper charging behavior:

 - Weak or no charging response on unloaded battery with clean panel in direct sunlight.